rahp124/story-ensemble-v2/docs/2024-07-15-pilot-feedback.md

 - [x] Storyboard node - resize after updating nodes
 - [x] Change labels to describe a brainstorm of solutions rather than a single solution
 - [x] Extend generate dependent to add the option to generate the entire chain
+- [x] Extend regenerate out of sync to regenerate the entire tree
+- [x] Store visualize changes globally and display inside and outside of the modal
+  - [x] Out of sync image bug - part of refactor - bad loading states